topasphaltstudios/TABSimpleEconomyBridge/README.md

-TABSimpleEconomyBridge
+# TABSimpleEconomyBridge

-A NeoForge mod for Minecraft 1.21.1 that connects SimpleEconomy with TAB using a configurable placeholder.
+A server-side NeoForge mod for Minecraft 1.21.1 that connects SimpleEconomy with TAB using a configurable placeholder.

 ## Compatibility